 James was joined by the Forensic Pathologist to analyze the blood patterns in an attempt to conclude what actions might have caused them.
 Zellner’s experts seemed troubled by the lack of blood on the car key, which was found under suspicious circumstances on the floor of Avery’s trailer.

-That would be enough for the team to argue that this would not support the prosecution’s theory of how the spatter came to be where it is.
 Interestingly enough, Dr. Blum said that it’s “inexplicable” for the blood spatter, found in eight different spots within the car, to have come from a source of active bleeding, disputing what Kratz argued in court.

 The DNA On The Hood Latch

 Additionally, he explained that the only four bodily fluids that can be tested are blood, saliva, semen, and urine.
 During Zellner’s recreation, the DNA was left by test subjects who opened the hood latch on an identical car was minimal.
-By contrast, the DNA that was found to be Avery’s at the original crime scene is “rich.”

 The area was briefly mentioned in Part 1, but it was featured more in Part 2.
 Cadaver dogs are often used to search areas in cases where a dead body is likely to be spotted.
 The dogs went in the opposite direction of Avery’s property as they headed into the quarry.